-Alright, we know your dad is great, but there are some pretty terrible fathers out there, especially in film and on TV.
-For a twist this Father's Day, why not spend it with your own terrific father and some of these not-so-hot dads guaranteed to make your pop feel like he's doing it right.
+Alright, we know your dad is great, but there are some pretty terrible fathers out there, especially in film and TV.
+For a twist this Father's Day, why not spend the day with your own terrific father watching some of these not-so-hot dads guaranteed to make your pop feel like he's doing it right.

 So we know Homer tries to be a good father.
 At least sometimes he tries.
 He's trying when he's not knocking back beers at Moe's, losing his job or gambling away the family's Christmas money...oh, who are we kidding?
 Homer is a terrible father.
 Think of the many times he's strangled Bart.
 Like dozens of times.
 Seriously, the internet has counted.
 For that Homer takes the top spot on our list of worst dads.